JanSharp/VRCActionActivatorSystem/README.md

 # Important

 - Do not disable scripts part of this system, it would break syncing.
 For toggle-able interacts use the InteractProxy from the JanSharp Common package
-- The initial state of the world is "everything is off".
+- The initial state of the world is evaluated at build time and applied/enforced on Start.
 [Read more](#initial-state)

 # Samples